slalombuild/aws-cdk-event-driven-architecture/README.md

 ## Setting up Stage 2 — Creating S3 bucket

-The architecture diagram you saw above is divided into four stages.
+The architecture diagram you saw above is divided into three stages.
 Each stage we deploy certain AWS services/components of our architecture.
 Services under each stage will be deployed through respective CDK stack or added in the existing stack.
 `Note: CDK Stack creates AWS CloudFormation Stack for it's underlying infrastructure.`